navjotsinghcheema/Masa-Guest-Reporting/README.md

+# CAFE MASA application

-# Application setup instructions
+### Application setup instructions
 1. cd into the project folder
-2. npm i
+2. npm install
 3. npm start

-# To Run all the test cases, please run
+### To Run all the test cases, please run
 npm run test

-# To update the bulid in the package, please run
+### To update the build in the package, please run
 npm run dev

-# Wireframes available at
+### Wireframes available at
 https://wireframe.cc/vh30wU

-# This application is built using
+### This application is built using
-> React.js, Bootstrap4, SASS/CSS, Node.js/Express.js, JEST, Webpack4, Babel7
+- React.js
+- Bootstrap4/react-bootstrap
+- SASS/CSS
+- Node.js/Express.js
+- JEST
+- Webpack4
+- Babel7